MuaazWahid/cs550/final/README.md

 - Develop a mobile-friendly API or interface for real-time farmer use.

 ## Acknowledgments
-- Professor Yasin Ceran, who taught this class on Machine Learning/Business Intelligence @ San Francisco Bay University
+- Professor Yasin Ceran: taught this class on Machine Learning/Business Intelligence @ San Francisco Bay University
-- Kaggle for the dataset